Tailscale Tunnel Setup Guide

 Why these scopes?

-- Auth keys (Write): CRITICAL - Allows Tailscale operator to create internal auth keys (without this you get 403 errors)
+- Keys → Auth Keys (Write): CRITICAL - Allows Tailscale operator to create internal auth keys (without this you get 403 errors)

-- DNS (Write): Enables MagicDNS configuration for wildcard routing
+- General → DNS (Write): Enables MagicDNS configuration

-- Feature Settings (Write): Allows enabling HTTPS/Funnel for internet access
+- Settings → Feature Settings (Write): Allows enabling HTTPS/Funnel for internet access

 Step 5: Configure MagicDNS Domain